failury/TodolistIOS/Readme.md

 # TodolistIOS
 ## Introduction

-A tsk reminder app aims to provide equivalent experience with "Microsoft To Do" or "Todolist"
+A task reminder app aims to provide equivalent experience with "Microsoft To Do" or "Todolist".

 ## Preview

 <img src="Img/Preview 1.jpg" width="400">

 <img src="Img/Preview 2.jpg" width="400">